 If you’re packing up and relocating, please DO NOT underestimate planning and prepping your pet for the move.
 We’ve been around the block and have seen the negative effects that mismanaging your dogs or cats can have.
-To keep the commotion to a minimum we have compiled some helpful tips for you to consider when planning a Michigan move with pets!
+To keep the commotion to a minimum we have compiled some helpful tips.
+Consider these tips when planning a Michigan move with pets!

-- During the move – You should make up a list of items you’ll need while travelling with your pet a few weeks before the move.
+– You should make up a list of items you’ll need while traveling with your pet a few weeks before the move.
 Items like carriers, toys, water, food, treats, and Tupperware or collapsible dishes are some of the basics.
 Remember to pack some clean-up supplies in case of motion sickness.

-- Moving with cats – Cats can be overwhelmed by a new home with a new setup.
-Limit the number of rooms your cat can enter and just let them explore gradually on their terms for awhile.
+– Cats can be overwhelmed by a new home with a new setup.
+Limit the number of rooms your cat can enter and just let them explore gradually on their terms for a while.
 To make your cat feel more comfortable, surround your cat with some of his/her favorite toys and items.

 If you are cognizant of your pet’s feelings and needs it’ll make the whole moving process easier on everyone involved.
 Check out our page on Do’s and Don’t when moving Pets for even more helpful tips and suggestions!